johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 - `nil`: No return value

 ## `on_expire()`
 Used when the effect's remaining duration has reached 0 and it is about to be removed from the character.
+Not run when effect is manually removed.
 Function is run just before automatic removal, so no effect removal logic needs to be implemented.
+**Returns:**
+- `nil`: No return value

+## `on_removal()`
+Used once when the effect is about to be removed from the character.
+Function is run after expiry function.
 **Returns:**
 - `nil`: No return value